jiahh-ms/azure-docs/articles/purview/register-scan-azure-postgresql.md

 # Connect to and manage an Azure database for PostgreSQL in Azure Purview

-This article outlines how to register an Azure database for PostgreSQL, as well as how to authenticate and interact with an Azure database for PostgreSQL in Azure Purview.
+This article outlines how to register an Azure database for PostgreSQL deployed with single server option, as well as how to authenticate and interact with an Azure database for PostgreSQL in Azure Purview.
 For more information about Azure Purview, read the [introductory article](overview.md).

 ## Supported capabilities

+Purview only supports single server deployment option for Azure database for PostgreSQL.

 |**Metadata Extraction**|  **Full Scan**  |**Incremental Scan**|**Scoped Scan**|**Classification**|**Access Policy**|**Lineage**|
 |---|---|---|---|---|---|---|